xesco/castools/docs/CASFILE.md

 ## 5. Glossary

 **ASCII file**
-A text file stored in a CAS container.
-ASCII files can span multiple data blocks and are terminated by a `0x1A` (`EOF`) byte.
-The MSX reads ASCII files character-by-character until encountering the `EOF` marker.
-Common for BASIC program listings saved with `SAVE "CAS:filename",A`.
+An MSX file type for text data.
+Can refer to: (1) the MSX file format identified by type marker `0xEA`, or (2) how such files are stored in CAS containers (multiple data blocks terminated by `0x1A` EOF byte).
+Created with `SAVE "CAS:filename",A`.

 **Baud rate**
 The transmission speed in bits per second.
-MSX cassette systems support 1200 baud (default) or 2400 baud.
-At 1200 baud, each bit takes 833.3 µs and approximately 109 bytes/second can be transmitted.
-The baud rate determines the frequency of audio pulses used in FSK encoding.
+MSX supports 1200 baud (default) or 2400 baud.

 **BASIC file**
-A tokenized BASIC program stored in binary format.
-BASIC files always consist of exactly two blocks: a file header block and one data block.
-The data includes a 6-byte address header (load address, end address, and execution address) followed by the tokenized program where keywords are converted to single-byte tokens (e.g., `PRINT` becomes `0x91`).
-The address structure is identical to BINARY files.
-Loaded with the `LOAD "CAS:filename"` command, which recognizes the BASIC type marker (0xD3) and loads the tokenized program into BASIC's program area.
+A tokenized BASIC program identified by type marker `0xD3`.
+Consists of two blocks: file header and data block (6-byte address header + tokenized program).
+Keywords are converted to single-byte tokens (e.g., `PRINT` = `0x91`).
+Loaded with `LOAD "CAS:filename"`.

 **BINARY file**
-A raw machine code program or data block stored with address information.
-BINARY files always consist of exactly two blocks: a file header block and one data block containing a 6-byte address header (load address, end address, and execution address) followed by the program bytes.
-Loaded into memory with MSX-BASIC's `BLOAD` command and optionally executed with the `,R` parameter.
+Machine code program identified by type marker `0xD0`.
+Consists of two blocks: file header and data block (6-byte address header + program bytes).
+Loaded with `BLOAD "CAS:filename"` command.

 **Block**
 A unit of data in a CAS file, delimited by `CAS HEADER`s.
-Each block contains either file metadata (type marker and filename) or actual file content (program data, text, etc.).
-ASCII files can have many data blocks, while BINARY and BASIC files always have exactly one data block following their header block.
+Contains either file metadata (file header block) or actual content (data block).

 **`CAS HEADER`**
-An 8-byte delimiter pattern (`1F A6 DE BA CC 13 7D 74`) that marks the beginning of every block in a CAS file.
-These headers allow parsers to locate block boundaries by scanning for this magic number.
-The `CAS HEADER` is not part of the actual file data—it's purely a structural marker in the CAS container format.
+An 8-byte delimiter (`1F A6 DE BA CC 13 7D 74`) marking the start of each block in a CAS file.
+Structural marker only, not part of file data.

 **Data block**
 A block containing the actual file content (as opposed to a file header block which contains metadata).
 For ASCII files, data blocks contain text.
 For BINARY and BASIC files, the data block contains a 6-byte address header followed by program data.

 **Data header**
-The 6-byte address structure at the beginning of BINARY and BASIC data blocks.
-Contains three 16-bit little-endian values: load address (where data will be loaded in memory), end address (end of data range), and execution address (where to start execution with `BLOAD ...,R`).
-The program data length is calculated as `end_address - load_address`.
+The 6-byte address structure in `BINARY` and `BASIC` data blocks.
+Contains three 16-bit little-endian values: load address, end address, and execution address.

 **8-byte alignment**
-A critical requirement of the CAS format: all blocks must start at offsets divisible by 8.
-Since `CAS HEADER`s are 8 bytes, this means they must appear at positions 0, 8, 16, 24, etc. When creating CAS files, data blocks are padded with zeros (BINARY/BASIC) or `0x1A` bytes (ASCII) to maintain this alignment.
+CAS format requirement: all blocks must start at offsets divisible by 8 (positions 0, 8, 16, 24, etc.).
+Data blocks are padded with zeros (`BINARY/BASIC`) or `0x1A` (`ASCII`).

 **File header block**
 The first block of every file in a CAS container.
-Contains a 10-byte type marker (identifying the file as `ASCII`, `BASIC`, or `BINARY`) followed by a 6-byte filename.
-The MSX BIOS reads this block to determine how to process subsequent data blocks.
+Contains a 10-byte type marker (`0xEA`/`0xD0`/`0xD3`) and 6-byte filename.

 **FSK (Frequency Shift Keying)**
-The audio encoding method used by MSX cassette tapes to convert digital bits into audio tones.
-Zero bits are encoded as 1200 Hz (1 cycle per bit), while one bits are encoded as 2400 Hz (2 cycles per bit).
-The MSX hardware detects these frequencies by measuring the time between zero-crossings of the audio waveform.
+Audio encoding method for MSX cassette tapes.
+0-bit = 1 cycle at 1200 Hz, 1-bit = 2 cycles at 2400 Hz.
+Detected by measuring zero-crossing intervals.

 **Logical EOF**
-The semantic end of an ASCII file, marked by the first occurrence of the `0x1A` byte.
-When the MSX reads an ASCII file, it stops at this marker and treats any subsequent data as padding or garbage.
-This is distinct from structural delimiters like `CAS HEADER`s—`0x1A` has meaning only within ASCII file content.
+The end of an ASCII file, marked by the first `0x1A` byte.
+Data after this marker is ignored.
+Only meaningful for ASCII files, not structural like `CAS HEADER`s.

 **Serial framing**
-The bit structure used to transmit each byte: 1 START bit (0-bit), 8 DATA bits (LSB first), and 2 STOP bits (1-bits), totaling 11 bits per byte.
-This is similar to RS-232 serial communication and allows the receiving hardware to synchronize on byte boundaries.
+Bit structure for transmitting bytes: 1 START bit (0) + 8 DATA bits (LSB first) + 2 STOP bits (1) = 11 bits per byte.

 **Sync header**
-A sequence of consecutive 1-bits (2400 Hz pulses) transmitted before each data block to allow the MSX to detect carrier signal and synchronize timing.
-Initial sync (8000 1-bits, ~6.67 sec) precedes file header blocks.
-Block sync (2000 1-bits, ~1.67 sec) precedes data blocks.
-During WAV to CAS conversion, sync headers trigger insertion of `CAS HEADER` delimiters.
+Sequence of consecutive 1-bits (2400 Hz pulses) before each block for synchronization.
+Initial sync: 8000 1-bits (file headers).
+Block sync: 2000 1-bits (data blocks).

 **Type marker**
-A 10-byte pattern in the file header block that identifies the file type: `0xEA` repeated 10 times for ASCII files, `0xD0` repeated 10 times for BINARY files, or `0xD3` repeated 10 times for BASIC files.
-This tells the MSX BIOS and CAS parsing tools how to interpret the subsequent data blocks.
+A 10-byte pattern identifying file type: `0xEA` (ASCII), `0xD0` (BINARY), or `0xD3` (BASIC), each repeated 10 times.

 **Zero-crossing**
-The point where an audio waveform crosses zero amplitude (changes from positive to negative or vice versa).
-MSX hardware detects bits by measuring the time interval between zero-crossings: longer intervals indicate 1200 Hz (0-bit), shorter intervals indicate 2400 Hz (1-bit).
-This timing-based method is more reliable than frequency analysis for degraded tape signals.
+When audio waveform crosses zero amplitude.
+MSX detects bits by measuring intervals between crossings: longer = 1200 Hz (0-bit), shorter = 2400 Hz (1-bit).

 ---